-Although Macedonia, which is a small model of the Balkans, seems to have overcome some problems by allowing the addition of "North" to its name, serious existential problems continue.
+Although North Macedonia, which is a small model of the Balkans, seems to have overcome some problems by allowing the addition of "North" to its name, serious existential problems continue.
 Its multi-ethnic structure still whets the appetite of its neighbors.

-They do not regard Macedonia as a nation and an independent country, but rather as a country whose minorities are manipulated.
+They do not regard North Macedonia as a nation and an independent country, but rather as a country whose minorities are manipulated.
 Neighbors keep those minorities in hand by granting them citizenship and passports.

-A Macedonia that is subject to ethnic division can easily be wiped off the map, causing subsequent ethnic changes.
+A North Macedonia that is subject to ethnic division can easily be wiped off the map, causing subsequent ethnic changes.

 Bosnia and Herzegovina